menus12/ML-Learn-2024/README.md

 - **materials** - a collection of study actual materials, such as:
   - *lectures* - theoretical materials on a certain topic
   - *labs* - practical assignments on certain topics where the user has mechanics to deploy a lab environment in the public cloud, including guidelines to accomplish lab assignments and an assessment engine to automatically grade the lab
-  - *Tests* - short quizes on certain topics
+  - *Tests* - short quizzes on certain topics
   - *Courses* - collection of lectures, labs and tests grouped together
   - *Test-exams* - exams on certain courses
   - *learning paths* - collection of courses grouped together